oliviazqy/budget-tracker/README.md

 - Add SMS/text message integration.
 This would allow me quickly log expenses via text message.
 - Category customization
 - Provide recommendation based on purchasing behavior.
 Do I really need to spend over 50% of the spend on food?
+- Add notification to remind people using it because the current process is manual and I might forgot using it.